drift-labs/keeper-bots-v2/README.md

 Update values in `.env` accordingly

-Make sure the private key you choose for FILLER_PRIVATE_KEY as a user account initialized with drift clearing house
+Make sure the private key you choose for KEEPER_PRIVATE_KEY as a user account initialized with drift clearing house

 ### Build Node Server
 ```shell